coffee4coder/Projects-Mini/Calendar-System.md

-# __Calender System__
+# __Calendar System__

 <br>

 ## __Description__

 This C program displays a calendar for a specified year.
-It takes the input of a year from the user and generates a monthly calendar for that year, indicating the correct day of the week each month starts on.
+It takes the input of a year from the user and generates a monthly calendar for that year, indicating the correct day of the week each month starts.
 It also adjusts for leap years, displaying February with 29 days when appropriate.

 <br>